 - to assess and recommend specific budget allocations;

 - to secure funding from donor agencies; and

 - to inform Government and other stakeholders on the performance of the MTI through instructive reports.

 Some of the key initiatives the M&E Unit is currently working on include:

 - developing a monitoring and evaluation methodology for the MTI;

-preparing a report on the MTI Budget Measures for the Ministry of Finance and the Economy.
+- preparing quarterly reports on the MTI Budget Measures for the Ministry of Finance and the Economy; and

-The SEW operationalizes and manages the Single Electronic Window (SEW) for Trade and Business Facilitation (branded as TTBizLink).
-TTBizLink now provides (from end-to end) forty six (46) e-government services across twenty five (25) government departments in ten ministries.
+The Ministry of Trade and Industry (MTI) manages the Single Electronic Window (SEW) for Trade and Business Facilitation (branded as TTBizLink) project.
+This initiative is a collaboration with eight (8) Ministries across twenty five (25) Government Agencies along with the Trinidad and Tobago Chamber of Industry and Commerce.
+Since the launch of the SEW’s first e-service in 2012 to present, TTBizLink has seen the operationalization of forty seven (47) e-government services.
 The platform is currently the largest provider of transactional e-services across the GORTT.
-In this regard, two thousand, one hundred and fourteen (2,114) companies and four thousand, six hundred and thirty five (4,635) individuals are utilising the platform on a regular basis.
-On average, the TTBizLink platform (www.ttbizlink.gov.tt) receives approximately eighteen thousand visits per month.
+In this regard, over three thousand, four hundred (3,400) companies and over ten thousand (10,000) individuals are utilising the platform on a regular basis.
+On average, the TTBizLink platform (www.ttbizlink.gov.tt) receives approximately eighteen thousand (18,000) visits per month.